Puccinia polygoni-amphibii

 Description

-The fungus Puccinia polygoni-amphibii causes galls on the leaves of the alternate host, member of the Geraniaceae family.
+The fungus Puccinia polygoni-amphibii causes galls on the leaves of the alternate host, a member of the Geraniaceae family.
 Spermogonia and aecia are borne on the leaves.

 The primary hosts are in the family Polygonaceae (Persicaria, Fallopia and Polygonum), the leaves bearing uredinia and telia.
 These are not considered to be gall-causers on this host.